stinanerin/stinanerin/README.md

 <img  src="./icons/css.svg" alt="CSS" width="10" height="10"/> CSS &nbsp;
 <img  src="./icons/sass.svg" alt="Sass" width="10" height="10"/> Sass &nbsp;

 I started working out a solution using an already existing list MongoDB database with a REST API, but after learning node.js I have migrated it to my own backend solution.
+The application offers user registration(with hashed passwords), login, and the making and canceling of one-time bookings.
+Expired bookings are automatically removed from the system.

 > [View API code](https://github.com/stormstina/booking-system-api)